mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 val handle_tls : state -> Cstruct.t -> ret
 ```

-As the signature shows, errors are signalled through the `ret` type.
+As the signature shows, errors are signalled through the `ret` type, which is a [polymorphic variant][poly].
 This
 reflects the actual internal structure: all the errors are represented as
 values, and operations are composed using an error [monad][monad-ml].